-1. How do you tone yellow hair & make it ash blonde?
+How do you tone level 9 yellow hair & make it ash blonde?

-This is one of the most common questions we at Ugly Duckling get.
+This is one of the most common questions we get at Ugly Duckling.

 The more you lift the hair, the less yellow there will be

-This is what hair level 10 looks like, at the back wash, when towel dried and when combed.
+The images below show what hair level 10 looks like, at the back was and also when towel dried and when combed.

 Under-bleaching is the most common mistake that trainee or new hairdressers make, and is the no 1 reason why hair is too yellow.

 Compare your client's hair carefully to the pictures below.

 If you can get it to level 10 as below, it will really be ideas.

 Hair Level 10 - towel dried & combed

 4. So what should I do to get the hair to level 10?